amithjayapraban/iP2P/README.md

 ## About The Project

-iP2P is a peer-to-peer (P2P) file-sharing web application designed to make file transfers seamless and efficient.
-By leveraging WebRTC for direct peer-to-peer communication and WebSockets for signaling, iP2P eliminates the need for centralized servers during file transfers, ensuring privacy and speed.
+fyla is a peer-to-peer (P2P) file-sharing web application designed to make file transfers seamless and efficient.
+By leveraging WebRTC for direct peer-to-peer communication and WebSockets for signaling, fyla eliminates the need for centralized servers during file transfers, ensuring privacy and speed.

 ### Key Features

 - **Real-Time File Sharing**: Share files instantly between peers without any intermediary servers.
 - **Cross-Platform Compatibility**: Works on modern web browsers, ensuring accessibility across devices.
 - **Secure Communication**: Uses WebRTC's encryption to ensure secure data transmission.